Long-term care insurance: support for people who need long-term care

 People who do not have health or care insurance may receive care benefits from the social services department.

-The Federal Ministry of Health provides more information on financing long-term care insurance as well as information on contributions, additional premiums and upper earnings limits.
+The Federal Ministry of Health (Bundesgesundheitsministerium) provides more information on financing long-term care insurance as well as information on contributions, additional premiums and upper earnings limits.

 Reviewed by the Consumer Advice Center of North Rhine Westphalia (Verbraucherzentrale Nordrhein-Westfalen e.V. – VZ NRW)